run2bizdocs/documentation/en-us/docs/4biz-helium/processes/change/use/register-change-via-template.md

 title: Register change via template
 Description: It allows to register changes via template

 # Register change via template

-It allows to register the change via a previously registered template.
-The idea of the template is to speed up the registration of new changes by grouping them in a similar theme.
+It allows the creation of changes using a previously registered template.
+The idea of the template is to speed up the creation of new changes by grouping them in a similar theme.

 Before getting started
 ----------------

-It's necessary to have registered a template of the portfolio of changes.
+It is necessary to have registered a template of the portfolio of changes.

 Procedure
 ------------

-1. Access the main menu Processes \>
-    Change Management \> Change;
+1. Access the main menu Processes \> Change Management \> Change;

 2. Click on "Options" and then on "Register via template";